-5 As robustness check in the regression analysis below, I also re-defined exporting firms that have maximum export value of up to 1 percent of their total sales as non-exporter.
-This however, does not change the main results obtained in section 5.
+&lt;sup>6 As robustness check in the regression analysis below, I also re-define exporting firms that have maximum export value of up to 1 percent of their total sales as non-exporter.
+This however, does not change the main results obtained in Section 5.

-6 Export exit in this paper is defined differently from that of Choquette (2019).
+&lt;sup>7 Export exit in this paper is defined differently from that of Choquette (2019).
 Here export exit is withdrawal of all export markets while in Choquette (2019), firms exit decision from a specific export market do not necessary mean export failure but rather a transition from one market the firms have entered as experiment due to low entry sunk cost to another more sustainable market.

-7 Imports of intermediate inputs at the firm level may capture either reallocation of jobs and processes to foreign location or simply that the firm needs some inputs not available in the home country.
+&lt;sup>8 Imports of intermediate inputs at the firm level may capture either reallocation of jobs and processes to foreign location or simply that the firm needs some inputs not available in the home country.
 To some extent, the results from Bandick (2016), that uses the same data as in this paper, indicate for the former since it is shown that employment growth (at least for low-skilled) is negatively affected by import of intermediate inputs.

-8 Narrow measurement based on CN4 category yields similar regression results.
+&lt;sup>9 Narrow measurement based on CN4 category yields similar regression results.